hivepress/hivepress/readme.txt

 - **Business Directory** – create a “yellow pages”-style directory where businesses can list themselves, and potential customers can easily find and contact them.
 - **Classifieds Website** – create a fully featured platform where users can post and manage various classified ads, from items for sale to services.
 - **Service Marketplace** – launch a multi-vendor marketplace that connects customers with service providers, allowing users to browse and book services.
-- **Store Locator** – offer a portal where users can easily find nearby stores, branches, or service points, making it simple to discover and access local services.
-- **Event Directory** – create a website for upcoming events by listing local or global events with detailed descriptions, dates, and venues.
 - **Job Board** – build a job listing portal that allows candidates to easily browse companies and job listings, and apply for open positions.
 - **Neighborhood Directory** – start a local community where residents can discover and connect with businesses and other people in their area.
 - **Freelance Marketplace** – create a peer-to-peer platform where freelancers can list their services, and clients can post custom jobs and receive offers.
+- **Store Locator** – offer a portal where users can quickly find nearby stores, branches, or service points, making it simple to discover and access local services.
 - **Staff Directory** – create a directory showcasing profiles of your company’s staff, make it private or public, and allow users to search for profiles.
+- **Car Marketplace** – build a car directory where individual sellers or dealerships can add and manage car listings, and allow potential buyers to respond to listings.
 - **Restaurant Directory** – launch a directory that features local restaurants, complete with menus, reviews, opening hours, and location details.
+- **Event Directory** – create a website for upcoming events by listing local or global events with detailed descriptions, dates, and venues.
+- **Member Directory** – run a member-only directory where listings represent member profiles, enabling members to search for and contact each other.
 - **Church Directory** – create a directory that features local churches, including service times, locations, contact details, and community information.
-- **Car Marketplace** – build a car directory where individual sellers or dealerships can add and manage car listings, and allow potential buyers to respond to listings.
+- **Lawyer Directory** – launch a professional directory where law firms and individual lawyers can list their services, allowing users to easily find legal experts.
 - **Real Estate** – launch a real estate or vacation rental directory, allowing users to list properties for rent or sale with detailed descriptions, photos, and pricing details.
-- **Beauty & Health** – build a doctor directory or list beauty specialists, helping users easily find experts, view profiles, and check reviews before making a choice.
+- **Beauty & Health** – build a doctor directory or list beauty specialists, helping users quickly find experts, view profiles, and check reviews before making a choice.
-- **Member Directory** – run a member-only directory where listings represent member profiles, enabling members to search for and contact each other.
-- **Lawyer Directory** – launch a professional directory where law firms and individual lawyers can list their services, allowing users to easily find legal experts.

 Of course, the above list is not complete, as we have listed the most common ones – there are dozens of different directory and marketplace niches and business models out there, and by choosing the right plugin, backed by the right theme and add-ons, you can build your own.

 = Multiple monetization options =
-With HivePress, you can build a business, not just a listings website.
+With HivePress and its add-ons, you can build a business, not just a listings website.
 This directory plugin supports several monetization models, helping you turn your website into a revenue stream:

 - **Paid Listings** – offer listing packages with different restrictions to charge users for adding and renewing directory listings.
 - **Featured Listings** – allow users to pay to highlight their listings and display them at the top of directory search results.